 The term "subdivision," relating to Act 250 jurisdiction, is defined at 10 V.S.A. § 6001(19).
-Jurisdiction also attaches to any substantial change to a pre-existing subdivision pursuant to 10 V.S.A. § 6081(b).
+Jurisdiction also attaches to any substantial change to a pre-existing subdivision pursuant to 10 V.S.A. § 6081(b) and to any material change to a permitted subdivision pursuant to Act 250 Rule 2(C)(6).

-(1) Counting of lots for the purpose of resale.
-In order to determine the number of lots created by a person, a lot shall be deemed to have been created for the purpose of resale with the first of the following events:

-(a) the filing of a plot plan in the town land records depicting the subdivided lot or lots;
+- (1) Counting of lots for the purpose of resale.
+In order to determine the number of lots created by a person, a lot shall be deemed to have been created for the purpose of resale with the first of the following events: - (a) the filing of a plot plan in the town land records depicting the subdivided lot or lots; - (b) the issuance of any required municipal approval for the subdivided lot or lots that becomes final; - (c) the issuance of a waste water system and potable water supply permit for the subdivided lot or lots by the Agency of Natural Resources or delegated municipality;

-(b) the issuance of any required municipal approval for the subdivided lot or lots that becomes final;
+- (d) in the absence of any of the above, the conveyance of a lot or lots created by a person. - (2) Cessation of a subdivision.

-(c) the issuance of a waste water system and potable water supply permit for the subdivided lot or lots by the Agency of Natural Resources or delegated municipality;

-(2) Cessation of a subdivision.
 A subdivision shall cease to exist if it is found, in a final jurisdictional opinion issued pursuant to Rule 3, to have been retracted or revised below jurisdictional levels at any time prior to the construction of improvements on the subdivision.
-A demonstration of such action shall include:

-(a) the official retraction or abandonment of all state and local permits which originally approved the subdivision; and created by a person.

-(b) the filing of a revised plot plan in town land records depicting the final retraction or revision of a subdivision below jurisdictional levels.
+A demonstration of such action shall include: - (a) the official retraction or abandonment of all state and local permits which originally approved the subdivision; and - (b) the filing of a revised plot plan in town land records depicting the final retraction or revision of a subdivision below jurisdictional levels.